 - Any purchases prohibited by University Policies or not related to University business.

-*At the discretion of the OCP individual cards `may be approved for specific purchases as described in section D.1.c.
+*At the discretion of the OC&P individual cards may be approved for specific purchases as described in section D.1.d.